 Volcanoes of different ages can provide insight into scientific fields beyond geology.
 Smithsonian scientist Dr. Helen James explores lava tubes and other volcanic caves, searching for fossils of extinct animals, mainly birds.
 She conducts most of her research in the Hawaiian Islands, which were formed one at a time over millions of years, as the Pacific Plate moved over the Hawaiian hotspot, with the youngest island to the southeast, and oldest to the northwest.
 This makes the islands a great place to study the evolution of biodiversity over time.

-The Hawaiian Islands were created by volcanoes and Hawaiians believe the volcano godess Pele lives in Kileaua volcano.
+The Hawaiian Islands were created by volcanoes and Hawaiians believe the volcano goddess Pele lives in Kilauea volcano.
 A traditional epic story about Pele and her sister Hi'iaka is a main source of Hawaiian poetry, music and dance.
-Smithsonian anthropologist Dr. Adrienne Kaeppler studies Hawaiian hula dance and how it relates to, and honors, Pele.
+Smithsonian anthropologist Dr. Adrienne Kaeppler studied Hawaiian hula dance and how it relates to, and honors, Pele.

 Forecasting Volcanic Eruptions

 Volcanoes and humans have an uneasy coexistence, because volcanic eruptions can cause severe destruction.
 More than three dozen historical eruptions have each caused more than 1,000 fatalities.
 Yet they provide myriad benefits as well: Volcanic soils are very fertile for agriculture, for example, and support habitats for wildlife.
 Also, many ore deposits, from gold to diamonds, are closely associated with volcanoes.